Top rated Brokers of the year 2021

 Finding the Best Forex and CFD Broker: Step 3

 Now there should only be a few brokers left who meet the criteria you set.
-Now it is time to find out about the conditions, forex trading rules, company policy, regulation by an authority and the general terms and conditions on the websites of the brokers or their support.
+Now it is time to find out about the conditions, forex trading rules, company policy, regulation by an authority and the general terms and conditions on the websites of the brokers.
 Try to get a feel for how transparent the broker is to its customers.
 An important point is the availability of a branch or office address.
 If a broker does not provide a physical office address on their website, all alarm bells should be ringing for them.
 Telephone, Skype, chat, email - none of this counts if the broker does not provide a physical address on its website.

 Don't let the professionalism of a website blind you.
 Even dubious brokers have well-designed websites.
-Messages like "coming soon" or broken links should make you suspicious.

 We strongly advise against opening an account with an unregulated broker.